MikeHopcroft/route13/README.md

 The `JobAssigner` class performs a brute force search of assignments of tuples of `Jobs` to `Carts`.
 It filters out those assignments that fail to satisfy constraints
 (e.g. those that exceed cart capacities or fail to meet delivery deadlines).
 Remaining assignments are then scored by the number of items delivered per unit of working time.
 A greedy algorithm is then used to pick a non-conflicting subset of assignments.
 Two assignments are considered to conflict if they share either `Jobs` or `Carts`.

-The run, below, examines assignments consisting of of one, two, or three jobs.
+The run below examines assignments consisting of of one, two, or three jobs.
 It ends up assigning three jobs to `Carts` 1, 2, and 4, and one job to `Cart 3`.
 There is room for improvement here because `Cart` 5 was left without an assignment.
 This happened because the cost function maximized item throughput for each `Cart` individually, rather than system-wide.

 It is an open question whether to maximize fleet utilization or system throughput.
-One the one hand, is seems problematic for some `Carts` to be idle, but the plan did manage to complete all of the jobs before their deadlines.
+On the one hand, it seems problematic for some `Carts` to sit idle, but the plan did manage to complete all of the jobs before their deadlines.
 On the other hand, an approach that maximizes fleet utilization might complete deliveries earlier, giving greater resilience in the face of delays.

 ~~~
 % node build/samples/job-assigner-sample.js